 Climb the steps (turn around briefly at their top to get a fine view back down the cathedral) and in another 10 metres turn left through an archway into the choir (properly this bit is the presbytery, but never mind).
 The Great Screen to your right dates from the 15th century, but the statuary is all Victorian: the originals were smashed in the Reformation.

-On the side walls of the presbytery you can see green chests which contain the bones of the Saxon Kings of Wessex and England (that is, the monarchs from before the Norman Conquest in 1066).
+On tip of the side walls of the presbytery you can see ornate chests which contain the bones of the Saxon Kings of Wessex and England (that is, the monarchs from before the Norman Conquest in 1066).
 The famous King Canute (who responded to the extravagant flattery of his courtiers by sitting in the sea as the tide came in, thus proving he was not all powerful) is over the door on the north side.
 Also present are various Ethelwulfs and Egberts.
 But their bones are all mixed up: they were scattered by Cromwell’s troops, who destroyed two of the original eight boxes and used the bones as missiles to smash the cathedral windows.
 When the bones and boxes were recovered, it was impossible to tell whose bones were which, and so each box contains one head, one thigh bone, and so on.
 The only skeleton which could be clearly identified was that of Emma, Canute’s queen, who is in the chest bearing his name.
-(Modern scientific analysis, which was carried out in 2016 for the Birth of the Nation exhibition, may reveal more about these bones.)

 The part of the cathedral is also where Philip II of Spain (he of Spanish Armada fame) married Queen Mary, daughter of Henry VIII on 25 July 1554.
 Winchester was chosen because it was considered a safer venue for such a controversial match than turbulent London.
 In return for the expense of the wedding Mary gave the city the City Mill, now a National Trust property (see above).
 Mary’s marriage to Philip proved childless and she was thus not able to restore England to the Catholic faith as she had hoped.
 She was instead succeeded by her half sister, Elizabeth 1, whose long reign finally confirmed England as a protestant country.